fabe/gatsby-source-figma/README.md

 }
 ```

-Use the built in GraphiQL tool (http://localhost:8000/___graphql) for to get an idea of what you can query.
+Use the built in GraphiQL tool (http://localhost:8000/___graphql) to get an idea of what you can query.

 ## Todo